 Although Qualcomm’s Snapdragon still powers the majority of smartphone manufacturers, Huawei’s rise to the top three has produced a major rival.
 Speaking in a 2018 interview with The Information, a HiSilicon manager stated the company viewed Qualcomm as its “No. 1 competitor.”

 However, the start of hostilities began well before Huawei’s mobile surge.
 It started shortly after HiSilicon announced its first mobile processors.
 Qualcomm began heavily redacting product information, despite Huawei still being a customer, concerned that the company may share information with HiSilicon.
 The company’s concerns perhaps weren’t unfounded, as Huawei employees noted that working on the Nexus 6P with Google taught them a lot about hardware and software optimization.
+Although nothing has ever been proven in court.

 Huawei and Qualcomm are in closer competition than ever as they race for 5G and IoT related patents.